adafruit/workflows-circuitpython-libs/README.rst

 circuitpython-unified-build-ci
 ==============================

-A unified build CI for CircuitPython
+A unified build CI for CircuitPython libraries